ipsilon-project/ipsilon/README.md

 =============================

-Ipsilon clients can be quickly configured running the provided 'ipsilon-client-install' command.
+Ipsilon clients can be quickly configured running the provided `ipsilon-client-install` command.

 Prerequisites:
 - An Apache server with SSL configured
-- The mod_mellon[5] authentication module for Apache
+- The [mod_mellon](https://code.google.com/p/modmellon/) authentication module for Apache
 - A previously installed SAML IdP server (like Ipsilon itself)

 The default configuration for the client will install a configuration in Apache